 December 2002: EU-NATO Declaration on ESDP.

 March 2003: Agreement on the framework for cooperation.
 Entry into force of a NATO-EU security of information agreement.
-Transition from the NATO-led Operation Allied Harmony to the EU-led Operation Concordia in the former Yugoslav Republic of Macedonia.
+Transition from the NATO-led Operation Allied Harmony to the EU-led Operation Concordia in the Republic of North Macedonia (then known as the former Yugoslav Republic of Macedonia).

 May 2003: First meeting of the NATO-EU Capability Group.

 July 2003: Development of a common strategy for the Western Balkans.